aaronrenner/phx_gen_auth/guides/overview.md

 An enumeration attack allows an attacker to enumerate all e-mails registered in the application.
-The generated authentication code protect against enumeration attacks on all endpoints, except in the registration and update e-mail forms.
+The generated authentication code protects against enumeration attacks on all endpoints, except in the registration and update e-mail forms.
 If your application is really sensitive to enumeration attacks, you need to implement your own registration workflow, which tends to be very different